 1. REDO YOUR FINANCES

 The same product that went for $500,000 in the summer may be trading for closer to $550,000 today.
 When you pair the continuing price growth of Toronto condos with our rising interest rates you can expect your carrying costs to be higher than they were a few months ago.
-So make sure you’re starting off on the right financial foot going into 2019.
+So, when buying a condo in Toronto in 2019 make sure you’re starting off on the right financial foot.

-2. BUYING IN WINTER COULD SAVE YOU MONEY
+2. BUYING YOUR TORONTO CONDO IN WINTER COULD SAVE YOU MONEY

 The peak seasons for real estate are spring and fall where most sellers wait to list their property to take advantage of the inevitable price surge that comes with it.
 What that means is that there’s more choice for you as a buyer but there’s also more buyers competing, giving sellers the upper hand.